kevthehermit/PasteHunter/README.md

 # PasteHunter
-PasteHunter is a python3 application that is designed to query a collection of sites that host publicliy pasted data.
+PasteHunter is a python3 application that is designed to query a collection of sites that host publicly pasted data.
-For all the pasts it finds it scans the raw contents against a series of yara rules looking for information that can be used by an organisation or a researcher.
+For all the pasts it finds it scans the raw contents against a series of Yara rules looking for information that can be used by an organisation or a researcher.

-For setup instructions please see the `official documentation <https://pastehunter.readthedocs.io/en/latest/installation.html>`_
+For setup instructions please see the official documentation https://pastehunter.readthedocs.io/en/latest/installation.html

 ## Supported Inputs
 Pastehunter currently has support for the following sites: